 Running a restaurant safely and efficiently requires lots of work.
 Mistakes are not an option when you are handling sensitive ingredients.
 Insurance can help mitigate the repercussions in the event of an unforeseen accident.
 Property insurance and liability insurance can both help to reduce the harm done.

-Property insurance will cover claims involving property damage.
-It will cover incidents from a wide range of causes, including fires, lightning and theft.
+It will cover incidents from various causes, including fires, lightning and theft.
 Liability insurance will cover claims involving third parties.
 It too can cover a wide range of accidents, from bodily harm to reputation damage.
-When you are operating on a thin profit margin, insurance can mean the difference between closing permanently to staying open for the next generation.
+When operating on a thin profit margin, insurance can mean the difference between closing permanently to staying open for the next generation.